ashishcumar/blob-fns/README.md

-# React Blob
+# Blob-Fns

-React Blob is a lightweight npm package for generating and handling small Blob objects in various formats, making it easier to work with binary data in web applications.
+Blob-Fns is a lightweight npm package for generating and handling small Blob objects in various formats, making it easier to work with binary data in web applications.

-## Features
+## 🚀 Features

+The Blob Utilities package provides a variety of functions to work with Blob objects in JavaScript and TypeScript.
+These functions cover creating Blobs from different data types, converting Blobs to other formats, downloading Blobs as files, and compressing Blob data.
+The package is lightweight and easy to use.

+### Functions Offered

+1. **createAndDownloadBlob**: Create a Blob from data and download it as a file.
+2. **blobToBase64**: Convert a Blob to a Base64 string.
+3. **base64ToBlob**: Convert a Base64 string to a Blob.
+4. **getBlobMetadata**: Retrieve metadata (type and size) from a Blob.
+5. **compressBlob**: Compress an image Blob to a specified quality.
-- **Text Blob**: Create a Blob from a text string.
+6. **createTextBlob**: Create a Blob from a text string.
-- **JSON Blob**: Create a Blob from a JSON object.
+7. **createJSONBlob**: Create a Blob from a JSON object.
-- **Image Blob**: Create a Blob from a Base64 encoded image.
+8. **createImageBlob**: Create a Blob from a Base64 image string.
-- **Binary Data Blob**: Create a Blob from binary data.
+9. **createBinaryBlob**: Create a Blob from binary data.
+10. **blobToJSON**: Convert a Blob back to a JSON object.
-- **Blob to Base64**: Convert a Blob to a Base64 string.
+11. **blobToImage**: Convert a Blob back to an image in Base64 format.
-- **Base64 to Blob**: Convert a Base64 string to a Blob.
+12. **blobToText**: Convert a Blob back to a text string.
-- **Download Blob**: Trigger a file download for a Blob.
-- **Display Blob Content**: Display text Blob content or image Blob in the browser.
-- **Blob Metadata**: Extract metadata from a Blob.
-- **Blob Compression**: Compress image Blobs.

-## Use Cases
+## 💡 Use Cases

 ### File Downloads